About the David B. Falk College of Sport and Human Dynamics at Syracuse University

 - Master’s-trained, professionally credentialed advisors help all Falk College undergraduate students customize course plans, fieldwork, and internships.
 Hands-on learning, in many cases right on campus, plus senior capstone projects, help ensure job placement.

 - Falk College believes the study abroad experience is essential.
-In addition to semester long programs, the College regularly adds shorter-term immersion studies that bring students to geographies of significance related to their academic fields of study.
-Community-Based Participatory Approaches to Planning Health Education Programs: Classroom to Global Community brings public health students to South Africa.
-Students in Mediterranean Food and Culture study features and health effects of the Mediterranean Diet at Syracuse University’s campus in Florence, Italy.
+In addition to semester-long programs, the College regularly adds shorter-term immersion studies that bring students to geographies of significance related to their academic fields of study.
+Community-Based Participatory Approaches to Planning Health Education Programs: Classroom to Global Community and the Global Health Education Experience brings public health and exercise science students to South Africa.
+Students in Mediterranean Food and Culture study features and health effects of the Mediterranean Diet at the Daniel and Gayle D’Aniello Syracuse University Program in Florence, Italy.
 The Los Angeles immersion program for sport management students offers opportunities to meet with industry executives and tour venues and facilities.
 The Merken Roots of Social Work program brings students to New York City to explore sites of historical social work significance.
+An Exercise Science 3-week research and teaching expedition to the foot of the highest mountain on Earth, Mount Everest in Nepal, researches how the human body responds to high altitude.

 - Students in all Falk College academic programs have the opportunity to perform research working with faculty mentors.